 So, how can we take some of the emotion out of the rebalancing process?
 For our OCIO clients, we reduce the impact of emotion by assuming rebalancing responsibilities and documenting the key parameters in our clients' investment policies.
 For these clients, it would be rare not to execute according to the policy.
 But in choppy markets, our objective is to do so in the most cost-effective way possible.
 Minimizing transaction costs requires a world-class trading capability, but also requires traders with decades of experience.
 As my colleague Jason Lenzo recently reminded us, traders who brag about having 10 years of experience have never traded in a bear market prior to 2020.
 It's vital for your OCIO partner to know through experience what it costs to move money in normal markets as well as what you are up against when moving money in stressed markets.

 In addition to rebalancing, many corporate defined benefit plans' liability-driven investment (LDI) strategies could benefit by moving beyond hedging strategies that are myopically focused on fixed income to take a total portfolio approach.
 When you pull up to the plan level, you quickly realize that although corporate bonds may do a nice job of mirroring the discount rate, their spread component is highly correlated to equities.
 When things go bad, stocks decline and spreads widen.
-Including an allocation to Treasures provides both capital efficient duration as well as downside protection.
+Including an allocation to Treasures provides both capital efficient duration as well as downside risk management.
 Our OCIO solution is designed to improve many aspects of the investment program and includes the daily risk management required to ensure that this LDI 2.0 is properly positioned every day to meet the plan sponsor's hedging objectives.
 And believe me, our clients were happy they had some Treasury exposure in the first quarter of 2020.

 What are you doing now in response?